Welcome to this article on freelance software development teams vs dedicated development teams.

 2. The complexity of a project

 - Is this a “First of a kind” (FOAK) project?
 While answering this question, consider the target geography for the software.
-A project may not be FOAK in a matured market, however, it could be novel one in an emerging market.
+A project may not be FOAK in a matured market, however, it could be a novel one in an emerging market.

-- How large is the target user-base of the application?
-A larger user-base often imposes higher scalability requirements, in addition to other complexities.
+- How large is the target user base of the application?
+A larger user base often imposes higher scalability requirements, in addition to other complexities.

 - The number of key functionalities influences project complexity.
-At the same time, exacting “Non Functional Requirements” (NFRs) like high uptime can make a project more complex.
+At the same time, exacting “Non-Functional Requirements” (NFRs) like high uptime can make a project more complex.

 - Are you targeting audiences across multiple geographical regions, e.g., North America, Europe, Asia Pacific, etc. with your planned application?
 That could mean a complex project.

-- Will the project use relatively new technologies such as “Artificial Intelligence” (AI), “Machine Learning” (ML), “Internet of Things” (IoT), blockchain, etc.?
+- Will the project use relatively new technologies such as “Artificial Intelligence” (AI), “Machine Learning” (ML), “The Internet of Things” (IoT), blockchain, etc.?
 These are niche technologies, and projects using them tend to be more complex.

 - Does the project have a high-risk profile?

-If you determine the project to be complex, then a freelance development team will increase the complexity!
+If you determine the project to be complex, then a freelance software development team will increase the complexity.
 A field expert development will be a better bet for you in such cases.

 3. The requirement for industry knowledge in the project

-Software development projects vary widely over many factors, one of which is the requirement for industry knowledge in the project.
+Projects vary widely due to many factors, one of which is the requirement for industry knowledge in the project.
 By their very nature, software development for certain industries requires more industry knowledge.

-It’s quite hard to find the required number of freelancers with the appropriate industry domain knowledge.
+It’s quite hard to find the required number of quality freelancers with the appropriate industry domain knowledge.

 4. The SDLC model for the project

-Agile projects will likely start with partly-defined requirements, and the team would quickly develop a product for the review of customers.
-Customers will then further firm up the requirements, and the team will enhance the product in quick iterations.
-Read more about Agile in “What is software development life cycle and what you plan for?”.
+Agile projects usually start with partly-defined requirements so the team will quickly develop a product for these initial requirements.
+Feedback provided by customers will then further firm up the requirements, and the team will enhance the product in quick iterations to meet these.

-Many organizations actually prefer such teams to be collocated for better collaboration!
+Many organizations actually prefer such teams for better collaboration.
 You can read more about such teams in “How to build a Scrum development team?”.

 5. The level of technical expertise needed in the project

-Some projects require a medium level of technical expertise on part of programmers, however, some other projects need a high degree of technical knowledge.
+Some projects require medium-level technical expertise on the part of programmers, however, some other projects need a high degree of technical knowledge.